-Source/Collection of Data: Using the agency databases with waste data maintained by the Waste Permits Division, this measure tracks the number of municipal solid waste (MSW) permit applications reviewed within the quarterly reporting period.
-This process is completed for the following MSW permit applications: new, registrations, major and minor amendments, notice and no-notice modifications, and notifications.
-A reviewed application is defined as transmittal of the final draft permit/registration from the program to the Chief Clerk's Office, the return/ withdrawal/denial of the application either by the applicant's request or as the result of administrative or technical deficiencies, or the transmittal of an authorization or modification letter to the applicant.
+Source/Collection of Data: Using the agency databases with waste data maintained by the Waste Permits Division, this measure tracks the number of municipal solid waste (MSW) applications reviewed within a quarterly reporting period.
+This process is completed for the following MSW applications: new permits, registrations, permit amendments, modifications, notifications and applications for construction over a closed landfill.
+A reviewed application is defined as transmittal of the final draft permit/registration from the program to the Chief Clerk's Office; withdrawal of the application by the applicant's request; the return or denial of the application due to administrative or technical deficiencies, or the transmittal of an authorization letter to the applicant.

-Method of Calculation: The agency queries agency databases for the number of applications reviewed for the reporting period.
+Method of Calculation: The agency queries internal databases for the number of applications reviewed for the reporting period.